 Taking care of natural hair, as well as trying to find an easy natural hair regimen for black children has never been my forte.
-Truthfully, in the beginning it was quite a challenge for me.
-Trying to figure out the best products for Aiden’s curly natural hair, ensuring it is always moisturized and healthy has been trial and error.
-Learning how to grow a black kids natural hair also has been trial and error.
-I have had a perm in my hair for as long as I can remember so my hair care is completely different from his.
+Truthfully, in the beginning, it was quite a challenge for me.
+That is why I wanted to share natural hairstyles for kids.

 Before Aiden turned one, he had more hair on the top than on the sides.
-One of the main reasons why we decided to cut the sides only.
-It was a nice style and looked great on him.
+That is one of the main reasons why we decided to cut the sides only.
+Obviously, it was a nice natural hairstyle for him and looked great on him.

 7 months old with a faux-hawk